Men’s Hockey Narrowly Takes Game One Against Clarkson

 Despite the quick goal 30 seconds into the major penalty, the Red could not add on.
 Cornell also came away empty-handed from a power play opportunity late in the first period.

 After being outpaced in the opening frame, Clarkson was able to challenge the Red out of the locker room.
-The Golden Knights outshot Cornell 6-4 in a back-and-forth second period.
+The Golden Knights outshot Cornell, 6-4, in a back-and-forth second period.

-After a very disciplined first period, Cornell took a pair of penalties in the second, both by senior forward Matt Stienburg in his first game since Dec.
+After a very disciplined first period, Cornell took a pair of penalties later in the second, both by senior forward Matt Stienburg in his first game since Dec.
 29. Clarkson was able to apply pressure on its power plays, but sophomore goaltender Ian Shane and the Cornell penalty killers kept the Golden Knights off the board.

 The Red’s best chance of the frame came shorthanded when senior forward Kyle Penney gathered a mishandled puck from Clarkson goaltender Ethan Haider behind the net and attempted a wraparound that hit the side of the net.

+“I thought he was one of our better players tonight,” Schafer said.
+“I thought he was strong on the penalty kill, was strong on his battles.
+Did a good job.”

 After the scoreless middle frame, Cornell quickly extended its lead in the third period.
-Sophomore defenseman Michael Suda scored his first career goal, gathering his own rebound and burying a wraparound just over a minute into the period.
+Suda scored his first career goal, gathering his own rebound and burying a wraparound just over a minute into the period.
 Clarkson argued that the puck went into the Cornell bench earlier in the play, but the goal stood.

+“It felt awesome.
+To be honest I kind of blacked out after it went in the net,” Suda said.
+“My heart was racing a bit when they were reviewing it.”

 The Golden Knights pulled back within one with just under 15 minutes left in the third.
 Clarkson’s Matthieu Gosselin scored on a delayed penalty, but the Red prevented Clarkson from equalizing on the ensuing power play.